-Delphinid echolocation clicks were detected automatically using an energy detector with a minimum received level threshold of 120 dB{pp} re: 1 μ Pa (Roch et al., 2011).
-False positives were identified and removed manually by an analyst who reviewed LTSAs and mean spectra for each detected bout.
+Delphinid echolocation clicks were detected automatically using an energy detector with a minimum received level threshold of 120 dBpp re: $\mu$ Pa (Roch et al., 2011).
+Dominant click types at this site were identified automatically by dividing detections into successive five-minute windows and determining the dominant click type(s) in each window.
+An automated clustering algorithm was then used to identify recurrent click types as well as false positives across all windows (Frasier et al. 2017).
+Detections were automatically labeled by a classifier based on the automatically identified categories.
+All classifications were then verified by an analyst who reviewed LTSAs and mean spectra for each detected bout.
 A bout was defined as a period of clicking separated before and after by at least 15 minutes without clicking.